ArthurTRamos/Grocery-Store---Web-Project/README.md

 - Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.

-- Your functionality:
+- Your functionality: For each food item, thGe site will pair it with another item in the cart and generate a recipe.

 - The system must provide accessibility requirements and provide good usability.
 The system must be responsive, meaning that it should complete assigned tasks within a reasonable time.

 ## Project Description

 This project implements a web page (front-end and back-end) of a grocery store.
+The site has the following funcionalities:
+- Add an item and its quantity in the cart
+- Buy items
+- Create an account as a customer or an adm
+- Edit items
+- Generate a recipe for items

 ## Comments About the Code